slukits/lines/README.md

 ```

 New provides an Events-instance reporting user input and
-programmatically posted events to listener implementations of
+programmatically posted events to listener implementations of client
 provided components.
-While listener implementations print to an
+While client listener implementations print to
-provided environment which is associated with the portion of the
+an provided environment which is associated with the component's
-screen of their component.
+portion of the screen.

 lines wraps the package [tcell](https://github.com/gdamore/tcell)
 which does the heavy lifting on the terminal side.
 I didn't see a